 Whatever you’re gearing up for, you can’t go wrong earning an associate’s as your first step.

 Career Options for Associate’s Educated Professionals in Accounting

 Th kind of jobs that accounting associate’s degree-holders are qualified to fill can offer a solid middle-class career in accounting with relatively little up-front investment in education.
 Retention is a major concern for employers and they have been willing to offer competitive compensation packages to keep qualified employees in their ranks.

 Taken together, the U.S. Bureau of Labor Statistics shows bookkeeping, accounting and auditing clerks earning a median salary of $42,410 as of 2020, with the top ten percent earning more than $63,900.

 Industry can also play a role in salary levels.
 For example, here are the median figures across the five top industries for bookkeeping, accounting and auditing clerks.

 May 2020 U.S. Bureau of Labor Statistics salary and labor market information for Bookkeeping, Accounting and Auditing Clerks is based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed April 2021.

 Selecting an Associate’s Degree Program in Accounting

-Because an associate’s degree will form a foundation for further education or a long career in the field, it’s important to choose the right program.
+Because an associate’s degree will form a strong foundation in accounting for further education or a long career in the field, it’s important to choose the right program.